 The method has been a long a really long time (remember credit cards, debit cards and even checks are relatively a new concept).
 It is how money has been handled for thousands of years.

 It is the most basic, simplest, and rudimentary way of managing money.

 Because of how the online world of managing money, it is harder for us to grasp using the cash envelope method.
 There are so many questions on how to budget with cash in our digital society.

 The bottom line… It is possible to budget using the cash envelopes.
 In addition, it helps with breaking many bad spending habits, overcome debt, and start your path to financial freedom.

-Even if you don't use a cash envelope system binder, I highly recommend having all of your bills, budget, and notes in one place.
+Even if you don’t use a money management system binder, I highly recommend having all of your bills, budget, and notes in one place.
 Learn how to organize your personal finances.